 From Komchadluek, March 12, 2012

-[This is part of a massive campaign rolled out in the media earlier this month.
-WHile the organized crime angle is likely a key part of some of the violence in the Thai deep south, the plan itself also reveals some of the realities of the present situation:
+[Explanation: This is part of a massive campaign rolled out in the media earlier this month.
+While the organized crime angle is likely a key part of some of the violence in the Thai deep south, the plan itself also reveals some of the realities of the present situation:

-2. This overall definition of what is happening in the south is classic Thaksin: that the trouble is caused by drug-dealing bandits (not separatism or demand for local justice) and thus harsh measures (such as extra-judicial killings--a popular and widely accepted practice across the political spectrum) is a justified way of dealing with the situation.
+2. This overall definition of what is happening in the south is classic Thaksin.
+This definition contends that the trouble is caused by drug-dealing bandits (not separatism or demand for local justice or autonomy) and thus harsh measures (such as extra-judicial killings–a popular and widely accepted practice across the political spectrum) are the proper way of dealing with the situation.

-3. The government is locked in battle with the military (particularly C-in-C Prayuth) over a variety of issues related to Thaksin as well as the military's self-proclaimed prerogative to act independently of civilian oversight.
+3. At present, the government is locked in battle with the military (particularly Commander-in-Chief Gen. Prayuth) over a variety of issues related to Thaksin as well as the military’s self-proclaimed prerogative to act independently of civilian oversight.

 The headlines: Drug and arms networks that are troubling the South are revealed.
 They flow from the North to Bangkok, down to Songkhla and into Malaysia.